What Is Sucralose? And Why It's in Your Food

 Sucralose, also known as Splenda, is a zero-calorie sugar substitute sweetener, and it is intensely sweet, almost 600 times as sweet as sugar.
-The U.S. Food and Drug Administration (FDA) first approved sucralose for use as a general-purpose sweetener in 1999, and it's been popular ever since.
-So, why the controversy over this non-nutritive sweetener?
-Here's what you need to know.
+The FDA first approved sucralose for use as a general-purpose sweetener in 1999, and it's been popular ever since.
+However, there's been much controversy over this nonnutritive sweetener (NNS).
+In fact, recent research reveals the potential added danger associated with consuming sucralose.
+Given these revelations, more people are wondering if this sweetener is worth using at all.

 What is sucralose?

-If you've ever scrutinized the ingredient lists on the food you consume, you've probably at some point come across sucralose.
+If you've ever scrutinized the ingredient lists on the food you consume, at some point, you've probably come across sucralose.
 Sucralose is a white, odorless, water-soluble artificial sweetener commonly used in "sugar-free" and "zero-calorie" foods and beverages.
-It is 600 times sweeter than table sugar and exceptionally stable, so foods made with sucralose remain sweet under a wide range of conditions and temperatures.
+According to the FDA, it is 600 times sweeter than table sugar and exceptionally stable, so foods made with sucralose remain sweet under a wide range of conditions and temperatures.

-Sugar-free foods such as frozen desserts, canned fruits, condiments, salad dressings, chewing gum, baked goods, and beverages contain sucralose.
-Its use as a substitute for table sugar makes it popular among dieters and those monitoring their sugar intake.
-For more on what you need to know, check out What Are Alternative Sweeteners?
-And Why They're In Your Food.
+Sugar-free foods such as frozen desserts, canned fruits, condiments, salad dressings, chewing gum, baked goods, and beverages often contain sucralose.
+Its use as a substitute for table sugar makes it popular among dieters and those monitoring their sugar intake, especially if they're looking for zero-calorie sweeteners.

 How is sucralose made?